 ICT and the related technologies such as email, the internet and mobile devices are an expected part of our daily working life in school.
 This policy is designed to ensure that all staff are aware of their professional responsibilities when using any form of ICT.
-All staff are expected to sign this policy and adhere at all times to its contents
+All staff are expected to sign this policy and adhere at all times to its contents φ I will ensure that all electronic communications with pupils and staff are compatible with my professional role.

-- Ø I will only use the school's ICT systems for professional purposes or for uses deemed 'reasonable' by the Head or Governing Body. - Ø I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities. - Ø I will ensure that all electronic communications with pupils and staff are compatible with my professional role. - Ø I will only use the approved school email system for school business. - Ø I will ensure that personal data (such as data held on RM Integris) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
-Personal data can only be taken out of school or accessed remotely when authorised by the Head or Governing Body. - Ø I will not install any hardware or software without permission. - Ø I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory. - Ø Images of pupils and/ or staff will only be taken, stored and used for professional purposes inline with school policy and with written consent of the parent, carer or staff member.
-Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Headteacher - Ø I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Headteacher. - Ø I will respect copyright and intellectual property rights. - Ø I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute. - Ø I will support and promote the school's E-Safety policy and help pupils to be safe and responsible in their use of ICT and related technologies.
+\emptyset I will only use the school's ICT systems for professional purposes or for uses deemed 'reasonable' by the Head or Governing Body.

+Ø I will only use the approved school email system for school business. Ø I will ensure that personal data (such as data held on RM Integris) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
+Personal data can only be taken out of school or accessed remotely when authorised by the Head or Governing Body. Ø I will not install any hardware or software without permission.

+φ I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory.

+Ø Images of pupils and/ or staff will only be taken, stored and used for professional purposes inline with school policy and with written consent of the parent, carer or staff member.
+Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Headteacher.

+Ø I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Headteacher.

+Ø I will respect copyright and intellectual property rights.

+Ø I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute.

+\emptyset I will support and promote the school's E-Safety policy and help pupils to be safe and responsible in their use of ICT and related technologies.